UserIdentifier: Implicit User Representations for Simple and Effective Personalized Sentiment Analysis: Experimental Setup

 \subsection{Baselines}

-\paragraph{Conventional Training.} Before investigating the \uid{} performance, we establish the baseline performance.
-Our first baseline is conventional finetuning of the pre-trained transformer model on the full dataset, without any user-level personalization.
+\paragraph{Conventional Training.} Conventional finetuning of the pre-trained transformer model on the full dataset, without personalization.

-\paragraph{UserAdapter.} The second baseline, which is the most closely related to our work, is UserAdapter~\cite{useradapter} .
-In UserAdapter, a per-user embedding is learnt through few-shot learning.
+\paragraph{UserAdapter.} In UserAdapter, the work closest to ours, a per-user embedding is learned through few-shot learning and stored.
 These personal vectors are prepended to the users' data to create personal responses.
-In other words, this work proposes prefix-tuning~\cite{li-liang-2021-prefix} on a user-level.
-Unlike our method, UserAdapter consists of two phases, as discussed in Section~\ref{sec:intro}: the first phase of general model fine-tuning, where all of the available data is used to fine-tune the pre-trained model for a given task, and the second phase where each user's data is used to train their own personal vector.
-This means UserAdapter, unlike our method, requires adding separate, per-user trainable parameters to the model, and storing the trained value of those parameters for each user. \paragraph{Trainable User Embeddings.} \uid{} uses the same set of parameters (BERT embeddings) for embedding both the sample content, and the user identifiers.
+This work proposes prefix-tuning~\cite{li-liang-2021-prefix} on a user-level.
+Unlike our method, UserAdapter consists of two phases, as discussed in the introduction. \paragraph{Trainable User Embeddings.} \uid{} uses the same set of parameters (BERT embeddings) for embedding both the sample content and the user identifiers.
 In other words, the text and user embedding parameters are tied.
 To untie these parameters, we introduce a third baseline, with trainable user embeddings.
-In this setup, while the tokens used for the user identifier are still drawn from the pre-trained model's tokenizer vocabulary, we're creating and training a separate set of parameters for the user embedding, instead of using the pre-trained model's embedding.
+In this setup, while the tokens used for the user identifier are still drawn from the pre-trained model's tokenizer vocabulary, we're creating and training a separate set of global parameters for the user embedding, instead of using the pre-trained model's embedding.
+These extra embedding parameters are placed in parallel to the model's existing embedding layer.
+Each input sequence is partitioned to the content and the UID, the content is fed to the model's existing embedding layer and the UID is fed to the new embedding.